lyahdav/LIYDateTimePicker/README.md

 ## Installation

 LIYDateTimePicker is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install it, simply add the following lines to your Podfile:

+    pod 'MZDayPicker', :git => 'https://github.com/lyahdav/MZDayPicker.git', :branch => 'hightlight_today'
     pod "LIYDateTimePicker"

+NOTE: this pod requires a fork of MZDayPicker.
+Unfortunately according to http://stackoverflow.com/a/17735833/62 you cannot specify dependencies in a pod to pods on github.
+Instead you'll have to add the MZDayPicker fork before LIYDateTimePicker as shown above.

 ## Author